RGonzLin/RAGamuffin/README.md

 ## Get started
 1. Download Ollama: `https://ollama.com`.
-2. `pip install ollama PyPDF2 faiss numpy requests beautifulsoup4 youtube_transcript_api google`.
+2. `pip install ollama PyPDF2 faiss numpy requests beautifulsoup4 youtube_transcript_api googlesearch-python`.
 3. Download some models by typing `ollama pull` followed by the name of the model, in the terminal (I recommend `llama3.1` for the LLM and `mxbai-embed-large` for the embedding model).
 4. Run the script by typing `python ragamuffin.py`.
 5. All done!
 Start chatting about your documents with complete privacy.